lab-cosmo/pamm/examples/README.md

 `hbpamm` also make it possible to compute *all* the HB counts between pairs of acceptors and donors, by specifying the `-sad` option.
+This generates a huge file, that contain on each column the total number of HBs at any given time for each A/D pair.
-This generates a huge file, that can however be used to evaluate the hydrogen-bond dynamical relaxation function (*Luzar & Chandler, Nature 1996*).
+This can be used to evaluate the hydrogen-bond dynamical relaxation function (*Luzar & Chandler, Nature 1996*).
 Again, using the `autocorr` program from the [toolbox](http://github.com/epfl-cosmo/toolbox) library one can compute this by